johansan/obsidian-featured-image/README.md

 - Support for local images, external images, YouTube thumbnails, and Auto Card Link images
 - Full support for Wiki image links with theme selectors and parameters (e.g., `![[image.jpg#right|caption|300]]`)
 - Downloads and caches external images locally for offline access
+- Create resized thumbnails of featured images with configurable dimensions
 - Bulk update commands for processing all files or all documents in the current folder
 - Cross-platform support for desktop and mobile
 - Highly customizible (see [Settings](#settings))